RorisangMasilo/JSL-02-Practice-Questions-20Mar2024/readme.md

-For question 1, please explain it in your own words.
-For question 2, please present and explain your code.

-1. Discuss the purpose of the typeof operator in JavaScript and how it can be used.
+## 1. Discuss the purpose of the typeof operator in JavaScript and how it can be used.
+Please explain it in your own words.
-2. How can the style/class of an element be changed using DOM Manipulation?
-Write a function for this
+## 2. How can the style/class of an element be changed using DOM Manipulation?
+Write a function for this.
+Please present and explain your code.

-# Purpose and Usage of the typeof Operator in JavaScript
+### Purpose and Usage of the typeof Operator in JavaScript

 1. **Definition and Purpose**: